 DeMayo Law Offices, LLP can investigate the accident to determine liability and the available options for seeking compensation.
 We can obtain relevant evidence that proves who was at fault, the injuries you suffered, and the associated costs you incurred while recovering.

-Some of the evidence we might need includes:
+Some of the evidence we might gather includes:

 - Police reports

 - Truck driver’s licensing, training, and employment history